Herman W. Hellman

-Herman W. Hellman (1843–1906) was a German-born businessman, banker, and real estate investor in Los Angeles, California.
+Herman W. Hellman (September 25, 1843 – October 19, 1906) was an American businessman, banker, and real estate investor.

 Early life

 Herman W. Hellman was born on September 25, 1843, in Reckendorf, Bavaria.
-He emigrated to the United States with his brother Isaias W. Hellman, arriving in Los Angeles, California on May 14, 1859, as a sixteen-year-old.
+He emigrated to the United States with his brother Isaias W. Hellman, arriving in Los Angeles on May 14, 1859, as a sixteen-year-old.

 Career

-He started working as a courier from Wilmington, California to Los Angeles for Phineas Banning.
+He started working as a courier from Wilmington, California, to Los Angeles for Phineas Banning.
 In 1861, he worked for his uncle, Samuel Hellman, who had a store in Los Angeles.
 Shortly after, he opened his own store at Downey Block.

-He established a wholesale grocer's called Hellman, Haas & Co. with Jacob Haas, the brother of Abraham Haas.
+He established a wholesale grocer called Hellman, Haas & Co. with Jacob Haas, the brother of Abraham Haas.
 They sold groceries in Southern California, Arizona, New Mexico and Texas.
 As his business prospered, he became one of the wealthiest men in Los Angeles by the 1880s.
 The company later became known as Baruch, Haas, & Co.

 In 1890, he became vice president and general manager of The Farmers and Merchants Bank of Los Angeles, a bank established by his brother.
 He was later demoted by his brother, who found his lending practises too lenient.
 He resigned in 1903, and became the president of the Merchants National Bank instead.
 He also became a co-founder of the Los Angeles Chamber of Commerce.